-- The NFP statement of activities classifies and reports activity using two broad net asset classifications: with donor restrictions and without donor restrictions.
-If an NFP regularly receives significant amounts of contributions and investment income that are donor-restricted, the face of the statement will often display separate columns for the activity in each class. - □ With the exception of NFP HCO reporting, the NFP model does not employ the business entity concepts of earnings and other comprehensive income.
+- □ The NFP statement of activities classifies and reports activity using two broad net asset classifications: with donor restrictions and without donor restrictions.
+If an NFP regularly receives significant amounts of contributions and investment income that are donor-restricted, the face of the statement will often display separate columns for the activity in each class. - With the exception of NFP HCO reporting, the NFP model does not employ the business entity concepts of earnings and other comprehensive income.
 Thus, the "bottom line" of the statement of activities is the total change in net assets during a period, which is analogous to total comprehensive income for a business enterprise.

 This chapter provides an overview of the key elements of the statement, including its format, organization, and contents.
 The presentation requirements are in ASC 958-205, Not-for-Profit Entities-Presentation of Financial Statements, and ASC 958-220, Not-for-Profit Entities-Income Statement-Reporting Comprehensive Income.
-Incremental requirements for NFP HCOs (which limit some of the flexibility available to other NFPs) are in ASC 954-205, Health Care Entities-Presentation of Financial Statements, and ASC 954-220, Health Care Entities-Income Statement-Reporting Comprehensive Income.
+Incremental requirements for NFP HCOs (which limit some of the flexibility available to other NFPs) are in ASC 954-205, Health Care Entities-Presentation of Financial Statements, and ASC 954-206, Health Care Entities-Presentation of Financial Statements, and ASC 954-206, Health Care Entities-Presentation of Financial Statements, and ASC 954-206, Health Care Entities-Presentation of Financial Statements, and ASC 954-206, Health Care Entities-Presentation of Financial Statements, and ASC 954-206, Health Care Entities-Presentation of Financial Statements, and ASC 954-206, Health Care Entities-Income Statement-Reporting Comprehensive Income.